mikebranstein/nativescript-workshop-instructions/src/chapters/chapter4.md

 So, you may be thinking, "What's this `topmost()` thing?"
 Every page in a NativeScript app has something called the *topmost* frame.
 To get the topmost frame, we use the `topmost()` property of the frame module.
 Once you have that topmost frame, you can call the `navigate()` function to navigate to another page.

-> NOTE: `navigate()` can take additional arguments to perform different types of animated navigations, and to pass data between pages when navigation occurs.
+> **NOTE** `navigate()` can take additional arguments to perform different types of animated navigations, and to pass data between pages when navigation occurs.
 You'll learn how to do that later.

 Let's check the results of the navigation in your emulator.
 Tap the About button and you should navigate to the about page.